-Any wild animals who are caught in a trap must be released at, or very near to, the location from which they originated.
-Ventura County Animal Services responds only to calls of injured or at-risk wildlife; however, our department is prohibited by the California Department of Fish and Wildlife from picking up and/or relocating healthy wildlife.
+TRAPPING: Trapping and relocating does not solve the problem of wildlife who encroach on our property.
+Removing animals creates a void inviting others to move in.
+Wild animals who are caught in a trap must be released at, or very near to, the location from which they originated.
+Ventura County Animal Services responds only to calls of injured or at-risk wildlife.
+Our department is prohibited by the California Department of Fish and Wildlife from picking up and/or relocating healthy wildlife.

 There are two (2) non-profit wildlife rehabilitation organizations in Ventura County which you can contact directly if you have found injured wildlife: